• Skip to main content

 What to Serve With Avocado Dip

-This whipped avocado dip is the perfect anchor for a large snack board.
+This avocado bean dip is the perfect anchor for a large snack board.
 You can build your party platter by starting with your bowl of dip and surrounding it with any extras!
 It can be made for any size party, as big or as small as you like!

 • Salty snacks like pretzels, pita crackers, or tortilla chips